hawx/riviera/README.md

 By default an in-memory database is used, it is more useful to use the `--boltdb` option to create/open a database on disk.

-The riverjs document is served at `/river`, a set of metadata listing the feeds subscribed to and recent fetcher activity is served at `/river/meta`.
+The riverjs document is served at `/river` and a log of recent fetcher activity is served at `/river/log`.

 See `riviera --help` for a full list of options.